practo/k8s-worker-pod-autoscaler/README.md

 2. **Different Metrics for Scaling Up and Down**: Scaling up and down metric can be different based on the use case.
 For example in our case we want to scale up based on SQS `ApproximateMessageVisible` length and scale down based on `NumberOfEmptyReceive`.
 This is because if the worker jobs watching the queue is consuming the queue very fast, `ApproximateMessageVisible` would always be zero and you don't want to scale down to 0 in such cases.

-3. **Fast**: The scaling should happen as soon as the queue metric changes.
-It makes use of Golang concurrency model using go-routines and channels to make this as close to real time as possible.
+3. **Fast**: We wanted to achieve super fast scaling.
+As soon as a job comes in queue the containers should scale.
+AWS SQS has a near real time sync.
+The concurrency, speed and interval of sync can be configured by the user to keep the API calls to minimum.

 4. **Ondemand workers:** min=0 is support (its also supported in HPA now)